lefmanos/fource/README.md

 # force

 A simple tool to navigate online source code in the terminal.

+golang.org/src moved and changed structure. gosrc is currently broken until scraping is updated

 ## dependancies

 ### dmenu or fzf or rofi